Druid-of-Luhn/Growl-Styles/README.md

 #### A compilation of styles for the [Growl App](http://growl.info)

-Anybody may create styles for Growl and push them to this repository.
-Unless really awful they should be included soon after.
+This repository is made for _your_ Growl styles.
+Just push a style you created _yourself_, and unless really awful, it should be included soon after.

 ## Terms